surecart/surecart-wp-plugin/readme.txt

 = 1.5.6 - January 25, 2023 =
 * Fix: Allow percentages with decimals in manual tax rates.
 * Fix: Quantity getting reset in cart when price selector uses multiple options.
+* Fix: Notifications in the SureCart settings pages getting overlapped by sidebar.

 = 1.5.5 - January 23, 2023 =
 * Fix: Issue with subscription saver modal not closing for some users.